Thread to Art: PUNCH NEEDLE 101 - Issue Two

 How to Hold and Punch- Punch Needle 101:

-Now that you have selected the best needle size for the thread you will be using and have threaded your punch needle correctly, we are ready for the fun to begin!
+Now that you have selected the best needle size for the thread you will be using and have threaded your punch needle correctly, we are ready to begin the fun part.

-So, now that we are ready to start the punching process let's quickly review how the loops are created and how they stay in the fabric.
-The loops are made using the punch needle to push open the weave of the weaver’s cloth fabric, which is 45% Cotton and 55% Polyester, creating the weave's elasticity.
+Now that we are ready to start the punching process, let's quickly review how the loops are made and how they remain in the fabric.
+The loops are created using the punch needle to push open the weave of the weaver's cloth fabric, which is composed of 45% Cotton and 55% Polyester, thereby enhancing the elasticity of the weave.

 Then, we pull the needle out, allowing the weave to close around the thread and hold it in place.
 This is done repeatedly, creating a continuous rhythm of Push-Pull-Move Forward-Push-Pull-Move Forward.

 It sounds easy, but some techniques are needed to create the perfect loop and a beautiful punch needle design.
-Here are some tips on how to hold the punch needle correctly and how to make perfect loops.
+Here are some tips on how to hold the punch needle correctly and create perfect loops.

 Before we start, here is a reminder that we are working on the pattern from the back side, where the pattern is printed or drawn, and the loops are pushed through to the front side, which is the finished side of the design.
 So, if you are drawing your design, remember the pattern will be reversed on the finished side.
 If there is any lettering in the design, that will need to be reversed on the pattern.